SHEHARYAAR-coder/spicy-cams/WITHDRAWAL_SYSTEM.md

 ## Overview

-The withdrawal system allows creators to request payouts of their earnings.
-The system includes automatic billing for viewers, earnings tracking for creators, and an admin approval workflow for withdrawal requests.
+The withdrawal system allows models to request payouts of their earnings.
+The system includes automatic billing for viewers, earnings tracking for models, and an admin approval workflow for withdrawal requests.

 ## Billing System